 Moodle is a learning management system, a website where our students can log in to access the course or programme they are undertaking.
 Here they will be able to view all course material, submit assignments and take assessments.
 Students will also be able to engage with their lecturer and classmates on Moodle to discuss class material and any issues they are having.

-Adobe Connect is a virtual classroom that can be used inside your web browser and on mobile phones and tablets.
-Students can attend Adobe Connect Classes from anywhere in the world and interact with the lecturer and other students using text chat, their microphone or even with their own web camera.
-Students can attend the class live or watch recordings of the class if they miss it.
+Zoom is a video conferencing platform that can be used inside your web browser and on mobile phones and tablets.
+Students can attend Zoom Classes from anywhere in the world and interact with the lecturer and other students using chat, their microphone or even with their own web camera.
+Students can attend the class live or watch cloud recordings of the class if they miss it through their Moodle modules

 Turn It In